Ermi24et/alx-higher_level_programming/0x02-python-import_modules/README.md

-This repository is all about modules and importing
+This repo is all about 0x02.
+Python - import & modules